incuna/angular-language-select/README.md

 ]);
 ```

-If the module is loaded it will push the interceptor to the `$http.interceptors` automatically.
+If the module is loaded, it will add itself to the `$httpProvider.interceptors` automatically.
+See https://docs.angularjs.org/api/ng/service/$http#interceptors

 ### language-select:change event.